Ten Worst LinkedIn Profile Mistakes

 Secondly, select the top three skills you want to be recognised for.
 These are not necessarily those you have the most endorsements for.

-You can prioritise your skills by 'pinning' three skills to the top of your profile.
-Other skills outside the Top Three can also be dragged and dropped into the optimum order that suits you.
+You can prioritise your skills by reordering, and putting your three most important skills to the top of your profile.
+All of your skills can be dragged and dropped into the optimum order that suits you.

 Why do skills matter on a LinkedIn Profile?

 There are four main reasons that skills are important on your LinkedIn Profile -